Becoming Degordian One - new organization setup

 - International expansion: since we are growing internationally and working in new markets and continents, our office approach was not good enough to support these requirements.

-How will Degordian One look like?
+What will Degordian One look like?

-We currently have four specific units:
+We currently have five specific units:

 For instance, instead of several Performance marketing teams working independently in separate offices, we now have one united Performance marketing team in a much bigger and stronger collaboration.